Zywave/booster/src/_areas/blog/posts/2022-09-release-notes-september-2022.md

 Changeset

-As individuals who work on software for a living, it's easy to assume that they way we interface with our applications while testing them is consistent with the experience of our users, but that's not always the case.
+As individuals who work on software for a living, it is easy to assume that the way we interface with our applications while testing is consistent with the experience of our users, but that's not always the case.

 What devices are our users using?
 Where are they physically when they are accessing our features?
 Are they in a dedicated office, with an ethernet connection to the corporate network?
 Are they working from home, maybe from their bedroom, connected to a wireless router downstairs?
 Or are they on the road, using their phone to shoot off a quick message to a client they will be visiting that day?